Red Rock Entertainment

-Red Rock Entertainment Ltd was a film investment and production company based at Elstree Film Studios in Borehamwood, Hertfordshire (UK).
+Red Rock Entertainment Ltd was a British film investment and production company based at Elstree Film Studios in Borehamwood, Hertfordshire (UK).
 The company acts as executive producers sourcing investment and finance for film and TV projects.
 Gary Collins is the CEO of Red Rock Entertainment.

 Background

 Red Rock Entertainment mainly works on projects that are at an advanced stage and are looking for the final amount of financing.
 As an executive producer, Red Rock Entertainment arranges for investors to visit sets during filming, appear as extras and attend private screenings.
 It also arranges seminars at Elstree Studios, at which specialists offer advice and insight into the various tax advantages of investing in the UK.